themarcusaurelius/vizion.ai/beats-manual.md

 Be sure to include port 443 at the end of you Vizion ELK url as above.

 ## Modules
 Filebeat and Metricbeat come with optional modules, which, when enabled, add functionality to the beat.
-For example, Metricbeat has a Docker module that will send Metrics on Docker and any containers stored on your machine.
+For example, Metricbeat has a Docker module that will send metrics on Docker and any containers stored on your machine.
 To see what modules are available (as well as which have been enabled), enter:

 `<beat name> modules list` or `./<beat name> modules list`